symbol-systems/iq/README.md

 In essence, a framework for building and harnessing the power of intelligent systems that combine the strengths of both neural and symbolic approaches to AI.

-At the heart of `IQ` is the `mind graph`, a declarative AI model based on RDF.
+At the heart of `IQ` is the `fact graph`, a declarative approach to AI modelleing based on RDF.

 As a cognitive toolkit, `IQ` is fed on knowledge - these are your facts, your data, your processes, policies, goals, tools, actions and more.